 - Easy to use, Plug-and-play passive design

 The Radial Reamp JCR is the latest version of the original Reamp that was designed and patented by John Cuniberti.
 It features a 100% passive design with John's original custom wound 'Made in the USA' transformer and circuit.
 The latest Radial version features separate XLR and ¼" TRS input connectors, variable output level plus a three-position filter that lets you tame excessive highs, warm up the lows or simply bypass if you want to revert to the original circuit.
 An on-board mute function has also been added to allow you to shut off the signal going to the amps when making adjustments or moving mics around the studio.

 Reamping Part 1

 Reamping usually starts by recording a dry clean track.
-The Radial J48 is an excellent choice for this as it presents the guitar with an ideal impedance for natural tone.
+The Radial J48 DI is an excellent choice for this as it presents the guitar with an ideal impedance for natural tone.

 Reamping Part 2

 Once the dry track is recorded, send it back to the Reamp JCR where it can feed a guitar or bass amplifier.
 Mic the amp to capture the new tone.
 Move the mic around to find the sweet spot.